agraef/pd-lua/index.md

 pd-lua was originally written by Claude Heiland-Allen, with contributions by Frank Barknecht and Martin Peach, according to the original source.
 Please check Claude's website at <https://mathr.co.uk/>, and <https://mathr.co.uk/blog/lua.html> for Lua-related content on his blog (including pd-lua's original announcement).

 Martin Peach took over maintenance of pd-lua in 2011, you can find that part of the history in Pd's old [svn repository](https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/loaders/pdlua/) at SourceForge, including IOhannes Zmölnig's loader update for Pd 0.47.
 The present source started as a fork of the 0.7.3 version at IOhannes' [Debian package](https://anonscm.debian.org/git/pkg-multimedia/pd-lua.git).
-It is actively maintained by Albert Gräf, with contributions by Claude Heiland-Allen (Lua 5.4 update, bugfixes), Alexandre Porres (documentation updates, Deken package), sebshader (relative path loading), and Timothy Schoen (plugdata compatibility, signal and graphics support).
+It is actively maintained by Albert Gräf, with contributions by Claude Heiland-Allen (Lua 5.4 update, bugfixes), Alexandre Porres (documentation updates), sebshader (relative path loading), Timothy Schoen (plugdata compatibility, signal and graphics support), and Ben Wesch (Deken tests and uploads on GitHub).

 ## Installation